-The Council is committed to eliminating unlawful and unfair harassment and discrimination in whatever form it takes.
+The Council is committed to eliminating unlawful and unfair harassment and discrimination in whatever form it takes - its Harassment and Discrimination Policy document can be downloaded from the parish website (https://e-voice.org.uk/greatwalthamparish/).

 20. New Conditions of Hiring and Levies